bryadh/Android-register-user-php/README.md

 ?>
 ```

-You might encounter some problems with the android emulator, since it does not know what localhost is.
+You might encounter some problems with the android emulator, since it does not know what "localhost" is.
 Replace localhost with 10.0.2.2 in the url like so:
 ```JAVA
 String url = "http://10.0.2.2/addUser.php?username="+username+"&password="+password";